jotavare/philosophers/README.md

 }
 ```

-- create your own function ft_usleep because the real function waits at least the time indicated to it, so not precise
+* A custom ft_usleep function is created to provide more precise control over the sleep time compared to the actual usleep function, which waits at least the specified time.
+The custom function repeatedly checks the time difference until the desired time has passed.
 ```
 void ft_usleep(long int time_in_ms)
 {